Sifnos: Churches

-There are 360 churches in the island of Sifnos, as per the days of the year, more than any other island in Cyclades.
+There are 237 churches in the island of Sifnos.
 It is no coincidence, the large number of festivals held on the island almost every month.
 Many churches and monasteries of the island are historical sites with great religious and architectural interest.
 The most important one is the monastery of Panagia Chryssopigi.

 One of the most "popular" churches of the island, is one of the Seven Martyrs, where many couples choose to get married.
 Still, Panagia Poulati is renowned both for its beauty and the landscape that surrounds it.

 Religious festivals (Panigiria)

 Several religious festivals are held during the summer.